Scene Matters: Model-based Deep Video Compression: Method

 \subsection{Discussion of Our Method}

-{ Our proposed MVC network encodes an entire video sequence simultaneously into network parameters.
-The bits per pixel (Bpp) for the video sequence are calculated using the formula: $(NP \times QuantBit + FE) / (FN \times W \times H)$.
-Here, \textit{NP} denotes the number of network parameters, \textit{FE} denotes the bits required for feature embeddings, and \textit{FN} is the total number of frames, while $W$ and $H$ are the width and height of a frame, respectively.
+Our proposed MVC network encodes an entire video sequence simultaneously into network parameters.
+The bits per pixel (Bpp) for the video sequence are calculated using the formula: $(NP + FE) / (FN \times W \times H)$.
+Here, \textit{NP} denotes the bits required for network parameters, \textit{FE} denotes the bits required for feature embeddings, and \textit{FN} is the total number of frames, while $W$ and $H$ are the width and height of a frame, respectively.

 The current version of the MVC network may only be suitable for the non-live (or non-delay-constrained) scene.
 In this scene, the video can be encoded and stored first and decoded later for analysis or video on demand (VoD), when required.
 Unlike traditional video coding standards and DLVC methods that decode video frames sequentially, our MVC network allows for random access to video frames at any time during decoding.
 This feature enables researchers to easily analyze or request saved videos.